 Readers will appreciate time-saving shopping guides, gift ideas, DIY video etc. Write SEO friendly content that will make it easier for readers to find the information they need.
 Focus on creating content that your audience will find useful and sharable.
 For example, if you run a travel blog, create a comprehensive list with top Christmas destinations.
 Include things like flight routes, accommodation options, tourist sights or other relevant tips.
 This will show that you know your readers and you are here to help them with useful holiday-themed information.
 They will value your information and it will reinforce the value of the service you provide.

-‘Tis the Season to Give
+‘Tis The Season to Give

 People love getting gifts.
 And they are wired to want to get gifts during the holiday season.

-That doesn’t mean that you have to send something to each and every one of your subscriber.
+That doesn’t mean that you have to send something to each and every one of your subscribers.
 The gifts should be related to your business.
 It can be a free eBook, a white paper, exclusive access to news from the industry or invitations to a webinar.
 Send your email subscribers coupons and deals, even small ones.

-This is a great strategy any time of the year, but during the holidays is a great way to break through the marketing noise and grab your readers’ attention.
+This is a great strategy at any time of the year, but during the holidays is a great way to break through the marketing noise and grab your readers’ attention.
 Do a little extra work and make your gift holiday-related.

 Be Mobile Friendly